 Contact our offices

 Still have questions regarding an appeal or post-conviction proceeding?
-Contact our office today for a free consultation about your legal matter, or call our office at (816) 421-5200.
+Contact our office today about your legal matter by calling our office at (816) 421-5200.